redtexts/texts/bordiga_1946_force_violence_dictatorship.md

 the leading strata of the party and against the suffocation of the party's rank and file by the leadership, both of which lead to a situation where the enemy class gains a devastating influence.

+[^fn-1]: The Christian-Democratic Prime Minister in 1947 -- Ed
+[^fn-2]: This expression refers to the left currents headed by Lenin and Rosa Luxemburg who struggled inside the Second International against revisionism and social-pacifism.
+During World War I and after the October revolution they were violently attacked by the social democrats and the centrists, notably Kautsky -- Ed.
+[^fn-3]: This refers to Engels' introduction to a reedition of Marx's "Class Struggles in France" in 1895.
+The leadership of the German Social Democratic Party censored Engels' introduction so that it appeared as an apology of legality at all costs and a demonstration that insurrection was impossible.
+In spite of the fact that Engels protested this in a letter to Kautsky, the latter did not publish the original introduction.
+Engels was to die some months later.
+The original text was discovered only in 1925 -- Ed.